- Extensive experience of capture, handling, ringing and tagging an urban adapted bird species to track their movements through the city

 Cities are characterised by highly modified and complex habitats comprising a rich mosaic of greenspaces with wooded networks (Fig. 1) supporting diverse wildlife communities.
 Many ecological concepts (e.g. metapopulations, island biogeography, patch-matrix models) predict that species occurrence is a function of habitat location, quality, matrix structure and the presence of linking habitats (or corridors).
 Studies of linear features in cities have indicated the importance of tree networks for bat species (Hale et al. 2012) and juvenile birds in their post-natal dispersal (Rosenfeld 2013), but they have also shown that urban infrastructure can reduce movement across network gaps (Hale et al. 2015).
 Most studies, however, have not focused on the individual dispersal dynamics of the species themselves (LaPoint et al. 2015).
 This project levers the development of new GPS telemetric technology to address this shortcoming.
 In a world where human activity is reducing the average distances moved by animals by up to one third (Tucker et al. 2018), and urban landscapes are densifying due to development (Dallimer et al. 2011), more research is urgently required to understand the: (i) movements of organisms through the cityscape, and (ii) nature and permeability of the network and their relationships to gaps caused by urban development that might act as barriers to movement.
 The principal aim of this project is to assess the ecological significance of wooded city treescapes for avian biodiversity in urban areas.

 The project involves the evolving collaboration with the University of Illinois at Urbana-Champaign (UIUC) with whom the University of Birmingham has a strategic partnership.
-This project’s PI has received BRIDGE Seed Funding in the latest round (i.e. 2020) to work with a research team in the USA that is already examining birds within urban habitats.
+This project’s PI received BRIDGE Seed Funding in the 2020 round (i.e. carried over to 2021) to work with a research team in the USA that is already examining birds within urban habitats.
 The successful candidate for this CENTA project would work closely with the team from UIUC to develop research ideas, learn field techniques and contribute to the larger collaborative research project.

 HostUniversity of Birmingham